AvidDollars/debian-based-distro-customization/ubuntu-container/README.md

 > [!CAUTION]
 > To be used locally only for testing purposes.

+> [!WARNING]
+> Running the scripts may overwrite the content of "/home/$USER/.ssh/known_hosts" file
+> Before spinning containers, entries for their private IP addressess are removed from SSH known hosts

 ## Info
 You can spin Ubuntu container if no remote target for testing Ansible playbooks is available.